13.07.2021 by Līva Luriņa

 Sports reporting is one of the most popular subcategories in the news industry.
 There’s a vast audience always looking for game scores, stats, and team rankings.
 Sports fans demand speed and accuracy from journalists.
 Plus, they’re a very knowledgeable audience that expects at least the same level of awareness from their media.

 But nowadays the volume of data and information created increases exponentially every second.
 This means, that being quick and accurate doesn’t ensure your audience’s full attention.
 You need to be creative.

-In this article, we’ll share five engaging ideas to showcase the Tokyo 2020 results (or any other sports event) and help you become “faster, higher, stronger” with your sports reporting skills.
+In this article, we’ll share five engaging ideas to showcase the results of any sports event and help you become “faster, higher, stronger” with your sports reporting skills.

 Present sports reports with a real-time data

 Results are the most crucial part of sports reporting, and people want to know them “here and now.”
 Many news sites will post articles with real-time commentary about a game.
 Now imagine an intense, high-scoring basketball game… These journalists must have crazy speed-typing skills!

 To establish a time-efficient and user-friendly practice for displaying real-time data, try embedding live data on the website.
 This way, you’ll bring interactive data visualization to the page that better engages your audience.
 Why?
 Because 90% of people spend more time on pages with interactive charts and infographics.